She Looks So Perfect

-"She Looks So Perfect" is a song by Australian pop rock band 5 Seconds of Summer, taken from their self-titled debut album, 5 Seconds of Summer (2014).
+"She Looks So Perfect" is a song and extended play by Australian pop rock band 5 Seconds of Summer, taken from their self-titled debut album (2014).
 The song was digitally released in Australia on 23 February 2014 and in Europe on 23 March 2014 through Capitol Records and Hi or Hey Records, as their debut single with a major record label.
 The accompanying music video was released on 24 February 2014.
 The song peaked at number one in Australia, New Zealand, Ireland and the United Kingdom.
-It was certified triple platinum by the Australian Recording Industry Association for selling 210,000 copies.
+It was certified 8× platinum by the Australian Recording Industry Association for selling 560,000 equivalent units.
 The song also won "Song of the Year" at the ARIA Music Awards in 2014.
 Ed Sheeran covered the song on Capital FM.

 Background

 "She Looks So Perfect" has been described as pop punk, power pop and pop rock.
 It was written by band members Michael Clifford and Ashton Irwin along with Jake Sinclair, who also produced the song, with additional production by Eric Valentine.
 The single is the leading track on the band's She Looks So Perfect EP, and is the first track on the band's self-titled debut studio album.